petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/fragment-specific-tags-and-attributes-reference.md

 ## Using JavaScript Variables

 When adding JavaScript to a fragment, Liferay makes several pre-defined variables available for you to use, making it easier to manage your fragment’s behavior.
-Here’s some of the variables you can use:
+Here are some of the variables you can use:

 - `fragmentElement` is the root HTML element that contains your fragment.
 You can use it to access and manipulate the DOM elements within your fragment.